 The major disadvantage

-- it may be difficult in scenarios where there are few if any comparable transactions, such as when a private firm operates in a specialized sector with few rivals.
+- it may not be accessible in scenarios with few comparable, able transactions, such as when a private firm operates in a specialized sector with few rivals.

-You believe the asking price is too high, despite the fact that you appreciate the place.
-You begin to wonder if you’ll be able to negotiate a fair offer past them even if it’s under their asking price after the apartment has been on the market for over a month.
+You believe the asking price is too high, even though you appreciate the place.
+You begin to wonder if you can negotiate a fair offer past them, even if it’s under their asking price after the apartment has been on the market for over a month.

-You’ll need to figure out the fair market value of your apartment by looking up comparable rental properties that have recently sold in the same area.
+You’ll need to determine your apartment’s fair market value by looking up comparable rental properties that have recently sold in the same area.
 You create a table consisting of your findings as follows:

 |Transaction 1||Transaction 2||Transaction 3||Transaction 4||Transaction 5|

 You may begin to make some broad conclusions after looking at these statistics.
 First, you may observe that the price per square foot of the apartments ranges from $140 to $275, with prices increasing as more bedrooms and bathrooms are added, more incredible views are available, in-suite appliances are present, and no renovations are required.